nl-design-system/index/README.md

 **Note**: This is an access token!
 It should only be saved locally and never be committed to GitHub or shared with anyone else.

 Now you can run `source .env; pnpm run build` locally.

+### Releases

+The `@nl-design-system/component-progress` package needs to be updated everytime a release is made, regardless of changes in the repository.
+This is because it calls GitHub API's for generating JSON files based on GitHub projectboards.
+To make this happen we use `--force-publish=@nl-design-system/component-progress` in de `release` script.